-The normal test suite for webcolors aims for 100% code coverage, but does not aim for 100% coverage of possible color value inputs and outputs.
+The normal test suite for webcolors aims for 100% coverage of code paths, but does not aim for 100% coverage of possible color value inputs and outputs.
 Instead, it uses a small number of test values to routinely exercise various functions.